 - A reserved spot for the 8-hour live program offered via Zoom

-- A virtual certificate of completion to be used when you apply
+- A virtual certificate of completion to be used as proof of completion when you apply to the board

 Are there any pre-requisites to register for the program?